celestiaorg/celestia-app/docs/architecture/adr-004-qgb-relayer-security.md

 ## Context

-The current QGB design requires relayers to relay everything in a perfect synchronous order, but the contracts do not.
+The current QGB design requires relayers to relay everything in perfect synchronous order, but the contracts do not.
 In fact, the QGB smart contract is designed to update the data commitments as follows:

 - Receive a data commitment